aar9nk/final-project-JWD4/task-3/README.md

 1. Add a new sample [card](https://getbootstrap.com/docs/4.5/components/card/) to the `index.html`
 2. Add field inside the card for the task name.
 3. Add field inside the card for the task description.
-4. Add field inside the card for the task assigned to.
+4. Add field inside the card for who the task is assigned to.
 5. Add field inside the card for the task due date.
+6. Add field inside the card for the task status.

 ### Step 2: Implementing a tasks list